Charles A. Jenkins

 In addition to his position on the Board of County Commissioners, Jenkins was also the chair of the National Capital Region Transportation Planning Board from 2008 until 2010.
 From 1983 until 1987 he was a member of the United States Navy serving as a cryptologist.
 During his service in the military he received the Navy Achievement Medal and the Joint Services Achievement Medal.

 From 2003 to 2011, Delegate Jenkins was a realtor for Re/Max.
-Since January 2011, Delegate Jenkins has been the owner/broker of Envest Realty Group, LLC. in Middletown, MD.
+Since January 2011, Delegate Jenkins is the owner/broker of Charles Jenkins Signpost Realty.
 In 2018 he began All American Signs, a real estate service company installing sign posts & panels for Central Maryland Realtors.

 Education

 Delegate Jenkins graduated from James Madison University in 1990 with a bachelor's degree in Russian Language.

 In the legislature

 To see a list of bills sponsored and co-sponsored by Delegate Jenkins: